WhileLoopEnjoyer/WhileLoopEnjoyer/README.md

 # 💫 About Me:
 Studying M.Sc.
-Bioinformatics at Saarland University <br>Currently working on a project "Smart Controller for Optimal PV Power and Battery Usage"<br>Trying to learn German and SQL<br>
+Bioinformatics at Saarland University <br>Currently working on the project "Smart Controller for Optimal PV Power and Battery Usage"<br>Trying to learn German and SQL<br>

 ## 🌐 Socials: